 The world doesn’t revolve around gray wolves or those that are in love with this vicious killer.
 This usurpation of human rights and disregard for private property rights, is but a small part of an overall existence in this world to destroy all things normal.
 You’ll learn of the global power structure that orchestrates things like the environmental movement, creating “new knowledge” and changing the “paradigm” and how we talk about wildlife management.
 With a disregard and efforts to actually destroy “normal” wildlife science, the future for our wildlife and the long-term effects it will have on the American Society looks extremely bleak, unless we can somehow reverse this trend.

+The final chapter of this book is dedicated to trying to take a look into where things are headed in the world and what we can expect so long as we have leaders, like those who lead the charge toward wolf (re)introduction, selling the public on their brand of corrupt and incompetent wildlife management.
 Nope, no look at communing with wolves or finding any “crying” wolves.
 This book is a reality check on what kind of animal we are dealing with.
 It doesn’t mean I hate wolves or that anybody has to hate wolves.
 The fact is we can’t protect them to the point of destruction of other species, as well as the wolf itself.
 That is the ultimate in irresponsible.
 All wild animal species have their place in the grand scheme of things.
 Private property destruction and threatening human existence, by forcing wolves into human-settled landscapes is a recipe for disaster.

 How many wolves inhabit Wisconsin?
 The 2019 - 2020 wolf monitoring reports counts 1034 - 1057 wolves in 256 packs, a 13.1% increase.
 Using a new method that has been used in others states for years, the WI winter wolf estimate is 957 - 1573 with the most probable number as measured at the lowest point in the population cycle being 1195.